LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

 In the [Bot Analytics](bot-analytics-overview.html) application, you'll see survey bots reported in the same way as custom bots.
 There is no difference between the two.

 #### Report of IDs
 If you make use of survey, question, and answer IDs in your reporting, you can download a report on these for a given survey bot.
 In Conversation Builder, open the survey bot, access the **Bot Settings**, scroll down to **Generate IDs report**, and click the **Download** icon.
 This type of report is often helpful for users that have migrated from Bot Studio to Conversation Builder for creation and management of survey bots.
+It can help you quickly build or rebuild custom reports that use the IDs.

 ### Monitoring survey bots